 |Electric boat cruise after sunrise

 After a family lunch we visited the historic Amon house where a weaver market was held and we admired interesting fabrics and products.

-The rest of the day was spent at the river next to our caravan – luckily this one wasn’t very noisy at all but freezing cold.
+The rest of the day was spent at the river next to our caravan – luckily this river wasn’t very noisy, just freezing cold.